A new law legalizes hemp, but the FDA says it will still regulate cannabis

 The new agriculture bill signed into law Thursday legalizes hemp — something activists have been supporting for years.
 But that doesn’t mean that hemp products containing certain cannabis-related compounds can be sold freely, the Food and Drug Administration said.

-The new law removes hemp from the Controlled Substances Act because it has such low levels of THC, the compound that gives marijuana cannabis its mood-changing properties.
+The new law removes hemp from the Controlled Substances Act because it has such low levels of THC, the compound that gives other varieties of cannabis its mood-changing properties.

 But that doesn’t mean people can just start selling hemp-derived cannabis products as medicine or as supplements, FDA commissioner Dr. Scott Gottlieb said.